Decentralized Caching Schemes and Performance Limits in Two-layer Networks: Introduction

-where $M_1$ and $M_2$ are the storage sizes in two layers, $\mathcal{R}^{H}$ is the achievable rate region with the proposed hybrid caching scheme and $\mathcal{R}$ is the feasible rate region.
-Both $\mathcal{R}^{H}$ and $\mathcal{R}$ will be formally defined later on.
-In particular, the constant multiplicative and additive factors are carefully quantified to be $c_1=\frac{1}{48}$ and $c_2=4$, respectively.
-Comparing both factors with the generalized caching scheme in \cite{NKaram2016}, where the constant multiplicative and additive factors are characterized to be $c_1=\frac{1}{60}$ and $c_2=16$ respectively, the margins has been reduced in our results.
-The reason behind the improvement contains two folds.
-The first one comes from the gain of exploiting the correlations of the pre-stored contents in two layers, which enables to achieve smaller transmission rates than the generalized caching scheme in \cite{NKaram2016}.
-The second one is the optimization of information-theoretic bounds proof. \end{itemize}
+where $M_1$ and $M_2$ are the normalized storage sizes at helpers and users respectively, $\mathcal{R}^{H}$ is the achievable rate region with the proposed hybrid caching scheme and $\mathcal{R}$ is the information-theoretic (optimal) rate region.
+In particular, the multiplicative and additive factors are carefully quantified to be $c_1=\frac{1}{48}$ and $c_2=4$ respectively, both of which are better than those in \cite{NKaram2016}.